 This course explores cultural and institutional trends in Latin America and studies, in more depth, four country cases.
 In addition, the course analyzes the evolution of U.S. policy in Latin America and examines current foreign policy issues such as immigration, drug trafficking, and economic trade.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.
+Course Information: Undergraduates are restricted to 3 credit hour sections; graduates are restricted to 4 credit hour sections.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.